MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 `Save-NanoServerPackage` or `Save-Package` allow you download packages and save them without installing them.
 Both cmdlets accept pipeline results from the search cmdlets.

 For example, to download and save a Windows Package to a directory that matches the wildcard path, use `Save-NanoServerPackage -Name Microsoft-NanoServer-NPDS-Package -Path C:\t*p\`
-In this example, ‚ÄìCulture wasn't specified, so the culture of the local machine will be used.
+In this example, ñCulture wasn't specified, so the culture of the local machine will be used.
 No version was specified, so the latest version will be saved.

-`Save-Package ‚Äìprovider NanoServerPackage -Name Microsoft-NanoServer-IIS-Package -Path .\temp -culture it-it -MinimumVersion 10.0.14300.1000` saves a particular version and for the Italian language and locale.
+`Save-Package ñprovider NanoServerPackage -Name Microsoft-NanoServer-IIS-Package -Path .\temp -culture it-it -MinimumVersion 10.0.14300.1000` saves a particular version and for the Italian language and locale.

 You can pipeline search results as in these examples:
 `Find-NanoServerPackage -Name *containers* -MaximumVersion 10.2 -MinimumVersion 1.0 -Culture es-es | Save-NanoServerPackage -Path c:\`